Guidelines for Importing Reusable Workflows

 Debugging in the workflow does not work for declarative content.
 Breakpoints set in the Workflow Designer are not hit.

-Globally reusable workflows cannot be imported by using the Import Reusable Workflow template.
-To import a globally reusable workflow, you have to convert it into a non-globally reusable workflow or you have to use the Import SharePoint Solution Package template.
+Globally reusable workflows cannot be imported by using the Import Reusable SharePoint 2010 Workflow template.
+To import a globally reusable workflow, you have to convert it into a non-globally reusable workflow or you have to use the Import SharePoint 2010 Solution Package template.

-To convert the workflow, make a copy of the globally reusable workflow in SharePoint Designer (by right-clicking the workflow and selecting Save as Copy).
-Then import the new reusable workflow with the Import Reusable Workflow template in Visual Studio.
+To convert the workflow, make a copy of the globally reusable workflow in SharePoint Designer (by opening the shortcut menu for the workflow and then choosing Save as Copy).
+Then import the new reusable workflow with the Import Reusable SharePoint 2010 Workflow template in Visual Studio.

-To import the globally reusable workflow as-is, use the Import SharePoint Solution Package template.
-Using this method, the workflow is not converted to a code workflow and remains a declarative workflow.
+To import the globally reusable workflow without modifying it, use the Import SharePoint 2010 Solution Package template.
+If you use this method, the workflow is not converted to a code workflow and remains a declarative workflow.